The First Michigan Engineers and Mechanics served an important service to the Union

 2nd Lieutenant Caleb A. Ensign - Jonesville

-the advance on Chattanooga and was engaged in repairing the railroad from
+advance on Chattanooga and was engaged in repairing the railroad from Murfreesboro

-Murfreesboro to Bridgeport, building bridges, blockhouses and etc. The Bridge over Elk
+to Bridgeport, building bridges, blockhouses and etc. The Bridge over Elk Creek , 460

-Creek , 460 feet long and 40 to 60 feet high, was built in eight days from surrounding
+feet long and 40 to 60 feet high, was built in eight days from surrounding timber forests.

-timber forests.
-The Duck Creek Bridge was 350 feet long and took about the same
+The Duck Creek Bridge was 350 feet long and took about the same length of time.

-length of time.
-Later detachments were engaged in repairing the railroad to Bridgeport,
+Later detachments were engaged in repairing the railroad to Bridgeport, AL. This

 One battalion, under Capt.
 P.V.
 Fox, accompanied the advance of the army to

-Herker and Lt.
+and Lt.
 Curtis.
-Besides building pontoon and trestle bridges at Chattanooga, it
+Besides building pontoon and trestle bridges at Chattanooga, it took the

-Chattanooga to Bridgeport.
-In connection with this affair, the following correspondent
+Bridgeport.
+In connection with this affair, the following correspondent was sent:

-Mechanics, in command of three companies of that regiment, with forty of him men
+command of three companies of that regiment, with forty of him men and ninety-eight

-and ninety-eight of the Twenty-First Michigan Infantry, volunteered to place the
+of the Twenty-First Michigan Infantry, volunteered to place the pontoon bridge in

-pontoon bridge in proper position across the river at the contested point, which they
+proper position across the river at the contested point, which they accomplished in

-accomplished in seven hours, and only a short time was consumed in the construction
+seven hours, and only a short time was consumed in the construction of fifty-two

 During the latter months of 1863 and the early months of 1864, the regiment was